Rovshan Bayramov

 Rovshan Bayramov (Rövşən Bayramov; born 7 May 1987, Baku, Azerbaijani SSR) is an Azerbaijani wrestler.
-He is a European and world champion in Greco-Roman wrestling.
-Moreover, he is a two-time Olympic silver medalist.
+He is a European and world champion in Greco-Roman wrestling and a two-time Olympic silver medalist.

-In the 2011 World Wrestling Championship held in Istanbul, he was a world champion adding a gold medal to the combination of the silver and bronze medals obtained in the previous world championships.
+In the 2011 World Wrestling Championship held in Istanbul, he became a world champion, adding a gold medal to the silver and bronze medals he won at previous world championships.
 In addition, Bayramov holds two European titles.

 2008 Beijing Olympics

 In the 2008 Beijing Olympics, Bayramov successfully reached the final having beaten Mostafa Mohamed (Egypt), Yagnier Hernández (Cuba), Roman Amoyan (Armenia), but lost to Nazyr Mankiev from Russia.

 2012 London Olympics

 In the 2012 London Olympics having beaten Mingiyan Semenov (Russia), Spenser Mango (USA), Li Shujin (China) and Choi Gyu-Jin (South Korea), Bayramov lost in the final against Hamid Sourian (Iran) and obtained his second silver Olympic medal in a row.